testdouble/jasmine-rails/README.md

 Install phantomjs in order to run tests headless on the command line.
 The easiest way (on a Mac) that I've found is to use [homebrew](https://github.com/mxcl/homebrew):

     brew install phantomjs

+If you're not on a Mac, fear not, as [installing PhantomJS](http://phantomjs.org) is pretty painless for most environments.
+The important thing is that the binary be somewhere on your PATH.

 ## Installation